Frequently Asked Question for PLS Program

 Q: When I opened the result file, it crashed and told me that the

 datamat file was unable to open.
-(No, the datamat file was not
+But I checked and the datamat

-A: In the early version of the PLSgui program, we used the stored
+A: In the early version of PLS applications, we placed the datamat

-caused trouble when people want to copy those datamat files from
+also caused troubles when people tried to copy those datamat

-directory to directory, and even from one machine to the other.
+files from directory to directory, and even from one computer

 stored 'pls_data_path' variable for "Run PLS" window and "PLS

-edit box called "Number of character for subject initial".
-What
+an edit box called "Number of character for subject initial".

-files inside the subject directory stand for different conditions
+Each raw data inside the subject directory stand for one

-for this subject.
-The name of these files can be arbitrary; however,
+conditions in this subject.
+The name of these files can be

-if you give "consistent naming across subjects", it will bring you
+arbitrary; however, if you give "consistent naming across

 Here is what the "consistent naming across subjects" means:

-1. All subject files consist two portions, subject initial portion
+1. All subject files consist 2 parts, subject initial part

-2. Across all subject directories, the condition name portion
+2. Across all subject directories, the condition name part

-3. Within each subject directory, the subject initial portion
+3. Within each subject directory, the subject initial part

-should be the same for all conditions of this subject;
+should be the same for all conditions within this subject.

 Here is how to make this feature work for you: